 Radhanagar beach should be on everyone’s list of things to do in Andamans.
 You can sunbathe or swim in the amazing waters at Radhanagar and the white sand is as smooth as wheat flour.
 We know you have to experience it to believe it.
 This beach has been consistently rated as the best beach in India, and there is a reason so.
 Photographers, be ready with your kit as this attraction will give you a lot of options to get that perfect click you have been waiting to take all this long.
 The sunset at this beach is one of the best views at Havelock do not miss visiting this stunning beach.

 Radhanagar beach can be visited throughout the year.
-This beach lists for the most famous beach visit in Andaman.
+This beach lists the most famous beach visit in Andaman.
 Recommended for Couples, Family and Others.
+Radhanagar beach was also awarded the prestigious blue flag certification by the Blue Flag Foundation for Environmental Development.

 Many confuse themselves with the name of this attraction "Elephant Beach" there are no Elephants that roam around here in this place.
 It was around 10 years back or maybe more when the Andaman Forest Department used its Elephants to logwood at this attraction.